 24 Mine Safety Plan Prior to commencement of any construction activities on the lease area and as required by the Director-General the lease holder must prepare a Mine Safety Plan to ensure the Mine Safety General Rule 2000 is adhered to.
-Mine Safety Plan Yes 25 Mining Rehabilitation, Environmental Management Process (MREMP) Mining Operations Plan (MOP) Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Mining Operations Plan 2005- 2007 Letter from DPI re Acceptance of Mining Operations Plan, 18 March 2005 Yes July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREMP) on 31 March 2004 to discuss the Annual Environmental Management Report.
+Mine Safety Plan Yes Mine Safety Plan has been developed and submitted to the DMR.
+25 Mining Rehabilitation, Environmental Management Process (MREMP) Mining Operations Plan (MOP) Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Mining Operations Plan 2005- 2007 Letter from DPI re Acceptance of Mining Operations Plan, 18 March 2005 Yes July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREMP) on 31 March 2004 to discuss the Annual Environmental Management Report.
 The participants included DMR, EPA, DLWC, Councils, Dam Safety Committee and National Parks and Lands representatives.
-(1) Mining operations, including mining purposes, must be conducted in accordance with the MOP satisfactory to the Director- General N/A January 2005The Mining Operations Plan is currently being prepared for submission to DPI prior to commencement of mining.June 2005Mining Operations Plan was submitted to DPI in March 2005.
+(1) Mining operations, including mining purposes, must be conducted in accordance with the MOP satisfactory to the Director-General trus first many N/A January 2005 The Mining Operations Plan is currently being prepared for submission to DPI prior to commencement of mining.
+June 2005 Mining Operations Plan was submitted to DPI in March 2005.
 DPI advised of satisfaction that second draft of MOP meets DPI requirements.
 (9) An Initial Mining Operations Plan must be submitted prior to commencement of construction on the site Initial Mining Operations Plan Cowal Gold Project Mar 2004 Yes 26 Annual Environmental Management Report (AEMR) (1) Within 12 of the commencement of mining operations and thereafter annually the lease holder must lodge an AEMR with the Director-General.
-Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Annual Environmental Management Report 2003-2004 Letter to DPI re Submission of AEMR, 22 March 2005 N/A July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREMP) on 31 March 2004 to discuss the Annual Environmental Management Report.
+Meeting Agenda 31 March 2004 Annual Environmental Management Report Meeting Annual Environmental Management Report 2003-2004 Letter to DPI re Submission of AEMR, 22 March 2005 2005 Annual Environmental Management Report, submitted 23 March 2006 N/A July 2004 A meeting was held with of the Mining, Rehabilitation and Environmental Management Process Committee (MREMP) on 31 March 2004 to discuss the Annual Environmental Management Report.
 June 2005 The 2003-2004 AEMR was prepared and a presentation to the government authorities conducted in March 2005.
 Copies of the AEMR were also submitted in March 2005.
+June 2006 The 2005 AEMR was prepared and a presentation to the government authorities conducted in May 2006.